-The external verification was conducted by the Icontec team between 2025-01-29 to 2025-02-03 in the Envigado Municipality.
-We describe the analytical procedures and sampling review tests that were applied to reach our conclusions below:
+The external verification was conducted by the Icontec team between 2025-01-29 to 2025-02-03 in

-Reading and review of the specific contents or indicators; For the review of the activities carried out by GRUPO ÉXITO Companies with relation and consideration of its stakeholders, as well as the scope, relevance and integrity of the information, as well as the company's understanding of the stakeholders requirements.
+• Reading and review of the specific contents or indicators; For the review of the activities carried out by GRUPO ÉXITO Companies with relation and consideration of its stakeholders, as well as the scope, relevance and integrity of the information, as well as the company's understanding of the stakeholders requirements.

 - · Analysis of the contents adaptation of the specific contents or indicators to the "compliance" - criteria, with the Global Reporting Initiative (GRI) GRI Standards.
 Meetings with the staff responsible for the different contents to learn the applied management approaches and to obtain the necessary information for the external verification.
 Twenty (20) interviews were conducted with each of the processes responsible for the activities selected in our verification exercise on 2025-01-29 to 2025-02-03.
 These were selected in our assurance exercise.
 Analysis of the Management Report design process and the data - collection and validation processes, as well as the review of information relative to the management approach applied to the content reported, carried out on 2024-01-24.
-Confirmation, through the selection of a sample, of the quantitative information of the specific contents and checking the correlation to the criteria established in the Guide.
+Confirmation, through the selection of a sample, of the quantitative information of the specific contents and checking the correlation to the criteria established in the Guide. - contents and checking the correlation to the chiena established in the Guide.